YUE44745/YUE44745.github.io/ListToDo/ListToDo.md

 # **when you want to do something to relive yourself,could do clean,not just for the enviroment,and almost everting**
 # **the emergency:**
 - review the anlog IC exam
+- and the 4
 # Homework and Tasks
 ## **first some important**
 ## 1.Anlog intergrated circuit
-- simulation in cadence
+1. review the exam
+2. write the IC2 log, or prepare.
+3. course design
-- add notes(but this task maybe not important.
+4. add notes(but this task maybe not important.
 Although it is vista, there are no time)
-- deduce diferential pair with the picture taken in class
+5. deduce diferential pair with the picture taken in class
-## 2.the experiment reports
 ## **And some not importan**
 ## 3.python and data analysis
 3/4/5/6/7/final report, and the final report I want to
 ## 4.the verilog code
 ## **sorted by emergency**
-2143
+413
 # Start preparing for the postgraduate entrance exam
 ## Math
 - theory